About Trump's 'New York Values'?

-The greatest concern about a prospective Trump presidency is that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation, those conservatives might be faced with a RINO in the executive branch.
+The greatest concern about a prospective Trump presidency is that, after working tirelessly to gain not only Republican majorities in Congress but substantial conservative representation among Republican ranks, will those conservatives be faced with a RINO in the executive branch.
 Trump certainly has no proven conservative track record, but he can certainly make one!

 Pro Deo et Constitutione — Libertas aut Mors